roytang/blog/content/page/resume.md

 I have been working professionally as a software developer, technical lead and solution architect since 2003.
 I am based in the Philippines.
 I have a wide variety of experience with different languages, frameworks and databases, primarily Java, JavaScript and Python, though I have tried many many more and am always very open to learning new technologies.
 I can work well in a team setting, in a leadership role, or as a solo developer.
 I communicate well, I learn quickly, I enjoy facing challenging problems, and I always strive for excellence in my work.

-I would love to work for a team that values reliability, performance, maintainability and correctness; one that is diverse both in its people and its values.
-I would be very interested in work that involves making the world a better place for everybody and not just for capitalists or their shareholders.
+I would love to work for a team that values reliability, performance, maintainability and correctness and preferably focused on making the world a better place for everybody and not just for capitalists or their shareholders.

 Yes to climate tech, science, FOSS, urbanism, health care, legacy software, ai resistance/circumvention/safety, cyber security, game dev, retrocomputing, preservation/archival, self-hosting, tools, databases.